joshuaaddington/joshuaaddington.github.io/README.md

 # Joshua Addington - Mechanical Engineer | Mechatronics & Robotics

 Hi!
 I'm **Joshua Addington**, a mechanical engineering student at Brigham Young University, graduating in **August 2025**.
-I have a strong passion for **mechatronics, robotics, and control systems**, and I enjoy working on hands-on projects that combine mechanical design, electronics, and software.
+I have a strong passion for **mechatronics, robotics, and control systems**, and I enjoy working on complex, hands-on projects that combine mechanical design, electronics, and software.

 ## 🔧 Skills & Interests
 - **Mechatronics & Robotics** – Hardware Design, Kinematics, and Dynamics